Guides

 Is Dire Fang confirmed to come from one source?

 Not in a way that is clearly documented across official notes.
-The strongest current approach is to treat it as a rare progression-linked item and check dungeon, elite enemy, and crafting-adjacent systems.
+For now, treat it as a rare progression-linked item and check dungeon, elite enemy, and crafting-adjacent systems.

 Should I sell Dire Fang if I find one?